t-prinz/cisco-ucs/README.md

 ```

 Create a new Source within the UCS Emulator inventory.
 This will reference the inventory file in the project
-and create the corresponding group and host(s).
+and dynamically create the corresponding group and host(s).

 ```
 Name: UCS github project